[3.8] Wallach's Hierophant Freezing Pulse Totems (Uber Elder Update)

 I highly recommend helping Alira during this act instead of killing all bandits for 2 passive skill points, especially if you are using this build as a league starter.
 The resists and mana regeneration are very powerful when your gear is at its worst, and the critical strike multiplier is very strong so the Alira choice remains competitive with 2 skill points even at endgame, even just in the context of raw damage.

-For the passive tree you should get to Ancestral Bond at some point during this act, after which you can abandon your self-cast Freezing Pulse link setup.
+For the passive tree you have a couple options: you'll be able to reach Ancestral Bond at some point during this act, after which you can abandon your self-cast Freezing Pulse link setup.
 Depending on how many links you have access to, your gem link priorities after taking Ancestral Bond should be Spell Totem -> Freezing Pulse -> Controlled Destruction -> Faster Casting -> Added Cold Damage.
 Whatever you cannot fit into your actual main link, you should try to level in other gear slots as you'll be using these gems for the rest of the game.
-You'll want to move your Arcane Surge over so it is connected to Flame Dash until you can link it to Frostbite later.
+You'll want to move your Arcane Surge over so it is connected to Flame Dash until you can link it to Frostbite curse later.

 Skill point quests in Act 2 that should be completed: